taylorlapeyre/wren-api-tutorial/README.md

-# Wren API Tutorial (Node.js)
+# Wren API Tutorial (Web)

-Create a sample offset order using Wren.co's API. wren.co/api
+This repo demonstrates how you might use Wren's API to build a web app.
+This uses vanilla JS, no frameworks, so that you can see how things work without them.

 ## Getting started

-- `npm install`
+- Open index.html in your browser.
-- Create a .env file and enter your Wren API Token: WREN_API_TOKEN=xxx
+- Enter your Wren API token on the page.
-- Run `node app.js` to place a sample offset order for 1 ton of CO2!
+- Use the offset tool!